Nhulunbuy

 Nhulunbuy performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in Nhulunbuy is notably high, with 29.4% of residents aged 15 years and above holding university qualifications as of 2021, compared to 14.9% in the SA3 area and 20.1% in the SA4 region.
-Bachelor degrees are the most common at 18.6%, followed by postgraduate qualifications (6.2%) and graduate diplomas (4.6%).
-Vocational credentials are also prevalent, with 45.2% of residents aged 15 years and above holding such qualifications – advanced diplomas (9.6%) and certificates (35.6%).
-Educational participation is particularly high in the area, with 47.8% of residents currently enrolled in formal education as of 2021, including 21.7% in primary education, 12.7% in secondary education, and 5.6% pursuing tertiary education.
+Educational attainment in Nhulunbuy is notably high: 29.4% of residents aged 15 and above hold university qualifications, compared to 14.9% in the SA3 area and 20.1% in the SA4 region.
+Bachelor degrees are most common at 18.6%, followed by postgraduate qualifications (6.2%) and graduate diplomas (4.6%).
+Vocational credentials are also prevalent: 45.2% of residents aged 15 and above hold these, including advanced diplomas (9.6%) and certificates (35.6%).
+Educational participation is high, with 47.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education